eedrummer/styleguide/ruby.markdown

   And in general, the first letter of the class name if all objects are of that type.

-* Use _ or names prefixed with _ for unused variables.

 * When using inject with short blocks, name the arguments |a, e|
   (mnemonic: accumulator, element)